Scaffolding is a temporary structure used to access the outside of a building while it is being constructed, cleaned or repaired.

-Each year there are dozens of serious incidents involving scaffolds.
+Each year there are dozens of serious incidents involving scaffolds, including a number that result in fatalities.

 What is a scaffold?